livewires/js-coding/worksheets/01-hello-world.md

   <h1>Hello World</h1>
 ```

-Glitch should automatically refresh the preview pane.
+Either press F5 or click the refresh page button in your browser (If using Glitch, it should automatically refresh the preview pane).

 ## Hello world in JavaScript…

 Right, that's a good start… but `HTML` is not `JS`.
 HTML gives structure to a webpage, but `JS` makes it interactive.

-First, in the same Glitch project, find the file called `script.js`.
+First, create a file called `script.js` (for example in VS Code, right-click on the left hand pane and select `New file`)

 Next in your `script.js` file add the line…